-G. CFSC Policy Evaluation Process
+F. School Safety and Security Review Policy Evaluation Process

 - a.
 This policy is a living document.
 It has been created using manual 'Safety and Security of children in Schools' issued by NCPCR, New Delhi. - b.
 Local school data and input from stakeholders in the school's learning community.
 It is an ongoing process that will be systematically reviewed, evaluated and modified as needed by the students, staff, coordinators, and administrative members. - c.
-The CFSC policy review committee will comprise of Chairperson, CEO, Head of the school, Principal, PYP-C, CAIE Coordinator, grade facilitators.
+The School Safety and Security policy review committee will comprise of Chairperson, CEO, Head of the school, Head of Junior Wing, Head of Cambridge and Exam Officer, PYP-Coordinator, grade facilitators.
 The committee will review the current document, revise as needed, and plan how to communicate current practice to staff and parent community. - d.
-The CFSC policy had been developed in September 2019 and is reviewed after a period of two years.
+The School Safety and Security policy had been developed in September 2019 and is reviewed after a period of three years.